 Paris is a city with a rich history that stretches back to the third century B.C.
 It is no surprise, then, that important Paris monuments are so numerous, breathtaking, and varied in terms of period and architectural style.
 From Roman-era ruins to post-World War II memorials, these famous sites and monuments in the City of Light are essential keys to understanding the city's elaborate and complicated past.Continue to 2 of 16 below.

 02 of 16

-Dating to the 12th century, Notre Dame dramatically towers alongside the banks of the Seine River, beckoning all to come to visit.
-It's simply breathtaking, with its intricate Gothic architectural details that took workers over a century to complete.
-Other stunning details are its flying buttresses; its famed bell tower from which one can still imagine Hugo's Quasimodo carrying out his duties; the scary and humorous gargoyles; and the stained-glass rose window inside.
+Dating to the 12th century, the Notre-Dame Cathedral dramatically towers alongside the banks of the Seine River, beckoning all to come to visit.
+It's simply breathtaking, with its intricate Gothic architectural details that took workers more than a century to complete.
+Other stunning details are its flying buttresses, its famed bell tower from which one can still imagine Hugo's Quasimodo carrying out his duties, the scary and humorous gargoyles, and the stained-glass rose window inside.
 If you have extra time, make sure to visit the archaeological crypt at Notre Dame to learn more about the history of its construction and other fascinating elements.Continue to 3 of 16 below.

 03 of 16

 When one of the world's most famous landmarks was presented as part of the 1889 World Exposition in Paris, many decried it as an eyesore on the city's horizon and demanded its removal.
 Who would have thought then, that the Eiffel Tower would become such an enduring and beloved icon of the City of Light?
-Before you go, learn the about the Eiffel Tower's interesting facts.
+Before you go, learn about the Eiffel Tower's interesting facts.

 04 of 16